Made to Order: Discovering monotonic temporal changes via self-supervised video ordering: Introduction

 It is worth noting that temporal ordering has previously been used as a proxy task for self-supervised representation learning, with the learnt representations then finetuned for downstream tasks, such as video action recognition~\cite{wei2018learning,misra2016shuffle, lee2017unsupervised, fernando2017self} (though due to the disparity between the proxy and downstream tasks, the effectiveness of learnt visual representation from temporal ordering has been unsatisfactory compared to other proxy tasks~\cite{chen2020simple, han2020coclr, grill2020bootstrap, he2021mae}).
 In contrast, the objective in this paper is to use ordering as a proxy task to directly train a model for discovering and localizing monotonic changes in video sequences, without any subsequent supervised finetuning.
 In this sense, we are similar in spirit to previous works that use self-supervision to directly solve tasks, such as \cite{jabri2020spacetime, lai2020mast, bian2022learning,yang2021self} that targets tracking and segmentation by training on proxy tasks.

 In order to harness the ordering proxy task, we introduce a transformer-based model that is able (i) to perform {\em ordering} on natural images sequences, and, more importantly, (ii) to provide {\em attribution} by localizing the evidence that gives rise to its prediction.
 Specifically, we use a DETR-like transformer encoder-decoder architecture where the queries in the decoder are cast as an {\em ordering index}.
-The architecture is designed to allow a attribution map to be obtained directly as part of the proxy training.
+The architecture is designed to allow an attribution map to be obtained directly as part of the proxy training.
 Once the model has been trained for a particular setting, such as change detection in satellite image sequences, then it can generalize to unseen videos in the same setting, requiring only a forward pass to predict the localization of the monotonic temporal changes from the attribution map.

-To summarize, in this paper, we make the following four contributions: (i) we introduce a new task of discovering and localizing monotonic temporal changes in image sequences, and use temporal ordering as a self-supervised proxy loss for training. (ii) we introduce a flexible transformer-based model that can be used for ordering images of different sequence lengths, and also for localizing evidence. (iii) once trained on a setting (such as satellite images), the model is able to discover the changes correlating monotonically with time in unseen image sequences in the same setting, and we demonstrate several situations where this can be applied.
+To summarize, in this paper, we make the following four contributions: (i) we introduce a new task of discovering and localizing monotonic temporal changes in image sequences, and {establish the link that temporal ordering can be used as a self-supervised proxy task for training; (ii) we introduce a flexible transformer-based architecture for ordering that can also automatically localize monotonic changes;} (iii) once trained on a setting (such as satellite images), the model is able to discover the changes correlating monotonically with time in unseen image sequences in the same setting, and we demonstrate several situations where this can be applied.
 Finally, (iv) we demonstrate that the trained model is able to order novel image sequences surpassing the performance of previous approaches for ordering on standard benchmarks.